Fresh asparagus and pea soup with ricotta and smashed pea and mint crostini

 • 1 tbsp olive oil

-• 1 medium onion , chopped (I used red because I like the added sweetness)
+• 1 medium onion chopped (I used red because I like the added sweetness)

-• 2 lbs asparagus (2 bunches, tough ends snapped off), rinsed
+• 2 lbs asparagus 2 bunches, tough ends snapped off, rinsed

 • 1 litre reduced sodium chicken broth

-• 1 cup fresh peas (you can use frozen)
+• 1 cup fresh peas you can use frozen

 • 2 tbsp ricotta

-• kosher salt and fresh pepper (to taste)
+• kosher salt and fresh pepper to taste

 Instructions

-1. For the smashed crostini mixture: In a medium saucepan over medium-high heat, add the water and red pepper flakes and heat until the water boils.
+• In a medium saucepan over medium-high heat, add the water and red pepper flakes and heat until the water boils.
 Add the peas (2 cups) and cook until the peas are tender, about 5 minutes.
 Drain the peas and place the peas in a food processor with the mint, salt, and pepper.
 Puree the pea mixture.
 Place the pea puree in a medium bowl and refrigerate until cool, about 30 minutes.

-2. To begin the soup: In a large soup pot, add 1 tbsp oil and heat over low heat.
+• In a large soup pot, add 1 tbsp oil and heat over low heat.
 Cook onion until softened.

-3. Cut asparagus into bite sized pieces and add to the pot (reserving a few tips to top the soup if you wish) along with chicken broth and peas.
+• Cut asparagus into bite sized pieces and add to the pot (reserving a few tips to top the soup if you wish) along with chicken broth and peas.
 Bring to a boil, cover and cook low about 20 minutes or until asparagus and peas are very tender.

-4. Remove from heat, add ricotta and using your hand held blender, puree until smooth; season to taste (you can also use a stand-up blender but you will need to puree the mixture in two batches).
+• Remove from heat, add ricotta and using your hand held blender, puree until smooth; season to taste (you can also use a stand-up blender but you will need to puree the mixture in two batches).

-5. Season to taste.
+• Season to taste.

-6. Meanwhile, to finish the crostini: Preheat the oven to 375° degrees F. Place the baguette slices on a parchment paper-lined baking sheet in a single layer.
+• Preheat the oven to 375° degrees F. Place the baguette slices on a parchment paper-lined baking sheet in a single layer.
 Bake in the oven until toasted and golden around the edges, about 10 minutes.
 While the crostini are still warm, drizzle the tops with extra-virgin olive oil.
 Holding a whole clove of garlic in your fingertips, rub the top of the crostini a few times to give a hint of garlic.
 To finish, top each of the crostini with about 1 tablespoon of the ricotta and about 1 tbsp pea puree.

-7. Add one crostini to each bowl.
+• Add one crostini to each bowl.